 The original auditorium also had a slightly higher capacity as it was reduced during the modern reconstruction following World War II.

-This magnificent performance space consists of multiple tiers and topped with an amazing chandelier as well.
+This magnificent performance space consists of multiple tiers and is topped with an amazing chandelier as well.

 5. An incredible number of people is employed at the opera house